lando/hyperdrive/README.md

 └── vimrc.before          Runs after the custom Janus vimrc.before
 ```

-And ideally lives in a `git` repository so you can do this magic:
+Ideally this lives in a `git` repository forked from `hyperdrive` itself.
+This model allows you to easily maintain your own customizations and contribute to `hyperdrive` simultaneously.

 ```bash
 git clone https://github.com/pirog/hyperdrive ~/.hyperdrive.local